Learn more about carousel design for UI

 A carousel shares the fixed, linear format of a slider pattern, with the user typically swiping between images from left to right, or vice versa.
 However, the defining characteristic of a carousel is that, like the “merry-go-round” it gets its name from, a carousel eventually comes full circle so that the user returns to their original starting point again.
 The user doesn’t have to stop there, though, as a carousel permits infinite rotation of content/pages on a loop.
 It’s largely this element that sets these interactions apart from other patterns.

-Some carousel designs reflect the circular form of the merry-go-round that inspired them even more than this though.
+Some website carousel designs reflect the circular form of the merry-go-round that inspired them even more than this though.
 This is achieved by simulating the perspective foreshortening that occurs when images turn on an axis; with the front image facing the viewer, and the preceding and following images giving the impression of rotating off into the distance.
 In this respect design carousels are actually most similar in appearance to the cartridges – also known as carousels – that were once used to load transparencies into slide projectors.